Master in Business Administration

 Please note: Certain courses may offered on a rotating basis, so please plan your program of study carefully.
-Contact April Schleig, the academic advisor for the program for additional information on course offerings at firstname.lastname@example.org.
+Contact an MBA academic advisor for additional information on course offerings at email@example.com

 Financial Aid includes grants and loans for educational purposes.
 The government requires the student to file a form online to the government agency for this purpose which is called FAFSA at www.fafsa.ed.gov to apply.
 Once that form is completed and filed, the student will receive an email from WKU about the status.
 All financial aid comes through the WKU Student Financial Aid office and they communicate mostly through email.
 The email will explain all the grants and/or loans that are available to the student and how to receive the money.

 Nearly all students are eligible for some form of financial assistance.
 In fact, over 90% of the students who applied for financial aid in recent years received an award offer.
 Every effort is made to assist you and your family in obtaining the resources necessary to meet the difference between the total cost of attending Western Kentucky University and your ability to contribute toward your education.

 If you would like to apply for financial assistance (loans, grants, scholarships, veteran's benefits) the first step is to complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov.
 Please refer to the Financial Aid Guide for additional information and complete instructions.

 Please keep in mind, student must maintain satisfactory academic progress to continue to qualify for financial aid.
 For additional information on receiving, and keeping your financial aid, please refer to the WKU Financial Aid website to review the complete policy on Satisfactory Academic Progress atwku.edu/financialaid/sap.php.